DanielEgan/ContainerTraining/README.md

  - publishing the container to Docker Hub
  - publishing the container to ACR (Azure Container Registry)
  - Deploy the container using a web app in azure
+ - Setting up Continuous Deployment for your container in a Web App
  - Running the container in Azure using ACI (Azure Container Service)
  - Running the container as part of a cluster using AKS ( Azure Kubernetes Service)